 For Women Only

 Pelvic Exam and Pap.
 You may think you have suffered enough — at least 20 years of pelvic exams and Paps!
 But you still need these — especially if you’re sexually active.
-Ten minutes of mild discomfort once every one to three years pays big dividends in protecting you from ovarian cancer and sexually transmitted diseases (men can benefit from STD screen as well).
+Ten minutes of mild discomfort once every one to three years pays big dividends in protecting you from ovarian cancer and STDs (men can benefit from STD tests as well).

 For Women Only